umbralcalc/anglersim/README.md

 # anglersim

-Evaluating the impact of sustainability policies for fishing on freshwater fish populations in the UK using data-driven simulations.
+Evaluating the impact of sustainability policies on freshwater fish populations in the UK using data-driven simulations.

 ## Data assessment